 I am a University of Minnesota employee, do I have to go to work?

-Minnesota Gov. Tim Walz issued a “Stay Safe" order for the State of Minnesota, encouraging all Minnesotans, and the University community, to stay home as much as possible, wear cloth face coverings (masks), and avoid groups of more than 10 people while continuing to adhere to social distancing and other safety precautions.
+Minnesota Gov. Tim Walz issued a “Stay Safe" order for the State of Minnesota, encouraging all Minnesotans, and the University community, to stay home as much as possible, wear cloth face coverings (masks), and adhere to physical distancing and other safety precautions.
 For the University, it remains to be the directive that only those designated in “essential on-campus roles” or employees who have been approved to return under the Sunrise Plan will work on campus until further notice.

 Supervisors are asked to be in touch with their teams as much as possible to communicate ongoing plans.
 For more employee relations information, visit the Office of Human Resources’ COVID-19 page.